sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

     !![Select service key](1-7-select-service-instance.png)

-    You create this service instance to enable inbound HTTP calls to your SAP Cloud Platform Integration tenant.
+    You create this service instance to enable inbound HTTP calls to your SAP Cloud Integration tenant.

-    >**TIP**: This service key will provide you the credentials for making inbound HTTP calls to integration flows deployed on your SAP Cloud Platform Integration Suite tenant.
+    >**TIP**: This service key will provide you the credentials for making inbound HTTP calls to integration flows deployed on your SAP Integration Suite tenant.
 You use the credentials of the service key that is `clientid` and `clientsecret` to call an integration flow as an HTTP endpoint.
 For more information, see [Setting Up Basic Inbound Authentication with `clientId` and `clientsecret` from a Service Key](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/647eeb3eca5d4c299009cacd1332247e.html).

 8. Specify a name for the service key and choose **Create**.